 The Farmer’s Dog Information

-The Farmer’s Dog allows you to easily alter your recipe choice if your dog is not satisfied, as well as put your subscription on pause.
+However, an important trait to mention is that The Farmer’s Dog allows you to easily alter your recipe choice if your dog is not satisfied, as well as put your subscription on pause.

 We strongly recommend checking out The Farmer’s Dog’s FAQ page, which can be found here, to learn more about their subscription model and deliveries.

 The Farmer’s Dog originally had three unique dog food recipes available for selection; however, this has recently been increased to four recipes.
 This includes a recipe that focuses on Beef, Turkey, Pork, and Chicken.

 This product range is in line with some of the other fresh home-delivered dog food brands such as Nom Nom and Pet Plate but is still dwarfed by the dozens or hundreds of recipes available from the traditional pet food companies.

 However, the small size of The Farmer’s Dog’s product range is likely sufficient to offer most dogs variety in their diet and shouldn’t be cause for negative reviews.
 If a particular recipe does not agree with them or they do not enjoy it, there are three other options available.

 All of The Farmer’s Dog recipes are grain-free, which is important to clarify as many dog owners are having second thoughts about grain-free dog food.